HaniHojabr/SmartCamKv260/README.md

 # SmartCamKV260

 This tutorial shows how to run Smart Camera Project on Kria Kv260 board.
-Details can be found [here](https://www.xilinx.com/products/som/kria/kv260-vision-starter-kit/kv260-getting-started/getting-started.html)
+Details can be found on Xilinx website.

 1) Download the [Kria Ubuntu Desktop 22.04 LTS Image](https://drive.google.com/file/d/1l3sUqZDmzPQo-70NrrBYVKosOTTpTyFr/view?usp=share_link) and save it on your computer.
 2) Download the [Balena Etcher](https://www.balena.io/etcher/) (recommended; available for Window, Linux, and macOS).
 Other simiral tools to write the image to a SD card can be utilized.